-I am a Research Fellow in the Design Group at the Faculty of Science, Technology, Engineering & Mathematics.
+I am a Research Fellow in the Design Group, which is part of the School of Engineering & Innovation at the Faculty of Science, Technology, Engineering & Mathematics.
 I work across the disciplines of cultural geography, design and urban studies.
 My research interests encompass play and work in post-industrial societies, urban green spaces, encounters, mobility and travel, and participatory design.

 Earlier, I was a post-doctoral research associate on the Next Generation Paper project, for which I conducted a travel media ethnography to analyse how material/virtual interfaces re-constitute the travel experience.
 In 2018, I have worked with Adam Kahn Architects to study and produce a film of children’s play practices at the ‘Plot 10’ youth centre in Camden.
 For muf architecture/art, I have indexed the multiple values of a community garden, mapped the social relations between local shops and the local community, and analysed the management of urban change by local government.
 Additionally, I have contributed to the Stockholm University research project ‘Border Topologies’, which compared non-EU labour migration in the UK and Sweden.
 In collaboration with the Centre for Architecture Utrecht – Aorta, Casco, Utrecht University, and the Treaty of Utrecht Foundation, I have set up the interdisciplinary project Urban Trajectories on the embodied experience of cycling and urban fragmentation, which resulted in an exhibition, website and publication.
 I have published a book on the inhabitation of the ‘IBB’ student housing complex in Utrecht, and have researched the temporary informal use of a wasteland in Berlin.